WHICH SNOWBOARD FITS ME?

 Snowboards come with inserts to mount the binding.
 We actually know three different types.

 This is the pattern invented by Burton.
 The binding is mounted with three screws positioned in a triangle.

 This is what the rest of the industry uses.
 The inserts are 4 cm apart in a square.
 2x2 the inserts are 2 cm apart which ensures a better adjustment of the binding.

 Invention of Burton Snowboards where the binding is mounted in a channel with two screws.
 This allows you to mount your binding on the mm.
 The disadvantage is that a channel binding cannot be used on other brands.
 But Burton has invented the Re: flex series for that which can be mounted on channel as well as on 3x3 and 4x4.

-Hopefully with this brief explanation you will have more handles that you can use.
+Hopefully with this short explanation you will have more handles that you can use.
 If you have questions about a specific snowboard from our collection.
 Do not hesitate to call or email.
 We are happy to help you with the right board.
 We have tested many of the boards ourselves or read the reviews of them.
-So we can always give snowboard advice.
-Also a negative.
+So we can guarantee a personal snowboard advice.